UPCArtifacts/RTj/README.md

 Then, add this class (the bytecode) to the classpath (e.g., `java -cp /<absolute_path_to_jar>/rt.jar:myNewAnalyzwer.class`).

-Finally, passing the qualified name of the new Analyzer using argument `-analyzers`.
+Finally, passing the canonical class name of the new Analyzer using argument `-analyzers`.
 RTj will then load that class and use them to analyze the test cases.